Thinsang/calhacks2025/README.md

 # Foot Traffic Finder

+Created by: Thinsang Tamanag, Michael Zheng, Simon Lamichhane

 A modern, data-driven web application that provides a live and predictive foot traffic map of San Francisco, designed to help food truck owners find optimal locations.

 ## Core Features

 -   **Live & Predictive Map:** A full-screen, interactive Mapbox map visualizing real-time and predicted foot traffic across San Francisco.
--   **Dynamic Visualization:** The map displays data as color-coded circles for individual locations, indicating busyness levels (e.g., "Not Busy," "Moderate," "Busy").
+-   **Dynamic Visualization:** The map displays a color-coded heat map indicating busyness levels from low to high.
 -   **Interactive Popups & Legend:** Hover over a location to see its name and busyness score.
 A clear legend explains the color-coding.
 -   **Prediction Engine:** Select a location and a future date to receive a foot traffic prediction based on historical data, weather, and local events.
 -   **AI-Powered Summaries:** An integrated Gemini model provides a concise, human-readable summary of the prediction.